-Sweetened strawberries with buttermilk shortcake scones and whipped cream.
+Strawberry shortcake has sweetened strawberries with buttermilk shortcake scones and whipped cream for the ultimate Spring dessert.

 Scones make delicious cakes to pile your ripe strawberries on, as you can see.